Foxei/reDump/README.md

 checkout feature/support-reMarkable-2
 ```

-Go throug the usuall setup process of the [reStream](https://github.com/rien/reStream) project.
+Go throug the usual setup process of the [reStream](https://github.com/rien/reStream) project.

 Copy the precompile `reDump` executbale on you reMarkable and make it executable.
 ```bash